phpons/cloud-microservices-assignment/README.md

 ## Kubernetes Deployment
 ### 1. Pushing the images to Docker Hub
-All images were successfully pushed by the members of the group.
+All images were successfully pushed to Docker Hub by the members of the group.

 ### 2. Cluster creation
 We used the following command to create the cluster: